-As mentioned above, CHKDSK is a command based built in utility that is employed at times to check/scan the device for any errors.
-Most of the times it is sued to check the hard drive for associated errors.
-This utility do get stuck, as an error is leached to it.
-The error message pops up the screen i.e. windows cannot run disk checking because it is write protected or windows cannot run disk checking.
-This error appears in extreme cases i.e. in case if the drive is corrupted on the whole or there exist any security check linked to its read/write functionality.
+As mentioned above, CHKDSK is a command based built-in utility that is employed at times to check/scan the device for any errors.
+Most of the time it issued to check the hard drive for associated errors.
+This utility does get stuck, as an error is leached to it.
+The error message pops up the screen i.e. windows cannot run disk checking because it is write-protected or windows cannot run disk checking.
+This error appears in extreme cases i.e. in case if the drive is corrupted on the whole or there exists any security check linked to its read/write functionality.
 In both cases, you are unable to access the drive and the data stored on it.
 If it is the drive contain BIOS system files, you would face a system failure as it will not boot.
-In other circumstances, if the volume of drive contains important backups and restore points, then you won’t be able to access them.
+In other circumstances, if the volume of the drive contains important backups and restore points, then you won’t be able to access them.
 This error windows cannot run disk checking on this volume must be resolved in order to run the drive normally.
-This article is all about the reasons causing the error to utility along with five quick fix solutions to fix the problem.
+This article is all about the reasons causing the error to the utility along with five quick-fix solutions to fix the problem.
 Here are the topics that would be discussed in detail.

 Let’s start from the beginning!
 You suspect that your hard drive is facing some issues while running and you decide to scan it for any prevailing errors.
 Using CHKDSK utility is your prime choice.
-But when you happen to run this command based utility, you get an error message on scree saying windows cannot run disk checking because it is write protected or windows cannot run disk checking on this volume.
+But when you happen to run this command based utility, you get an error message on the screen saying windows cannot run disk checking because it is write-protected or windows cannot run disk checking on this volume.
 What causes this message to pop up?
 Here in this section, some of the underlying reasons are listed.

-As you know the two prime reason for windows cannot run disk checking on this volume, then this section is all about the quick fix solutions to fix windows cannot run disk checking because it is write protected.
+As you know the two prime reasons for windows cannot run disk checking on this volume, then this section is all about the quick-fix solutions to fix windows cannot run disk checking because it is write-protected.
 Let’s get started!

 If the drive is set to read-only status, then turning it off via CMD is the foremost solution to consider.
 Here are the steps to follow: